pilosophos/pilosophos.github.io/src/writing/nes-more-than-game-consoles.md

   including the [best selling](https://www.guinnessworldrecords.com/world-records/72695-most-computer-sales) desktop computer of all time, the [Commodore 64](https://en.wikipedia.org/wiki/Commodore_64).

   <aside class="marginal-note">
-    For an example, see <a href="https://archive.org/details/more-than-32-basic-programs-for-the-commodore-64"><i>More Than 32 BASIC Programs for the Commodore 64</i></a>.
+    See <a href="https://archive.org/details/more-than-32-basic-programs-for-the-commodore-64"><i>More Than 32 BASIC Programs for the Commodore 64</i></a> for some examples for the C64.
   </aside>
 </div>

-Although most of the examples focused on games, since Family BASIC was a complete programming language, you could make anything you wanted.
+Although most of the examples focused on games, Family BASIC was a complete programming language, so you could make anything you wanted.
 In fact, using the `CALL` instruction, you could take full advantage of the CPU by making low-level system calls that weren't normally available.